 Although this depends on the machine itself, I’d say generally yes.
 Since ellipticals are low-impact, they don’t cause as much noise as treadmills.
 When you’re running, jogging, or sprinting on a treadmill, you’ll be making quite a bit of noise as your feet hit the deck versus the striding motion of an elliptical.

 Are NordicTrack ellipticals quiet?

-Yes, the majority of NordicTrack ellipticals are quiet, hence why I added the NordicTrack SpaceSaver SE7i to this roundup.
+Yes, the majority of NordicTrack ellipticals are quiet.
 NordicTrack creates some of the best ellipticals (and exercise bikes for that matter) on the market for home workouts.
 I always suggest checking out the exercise equipment that they’re offering because they are excellent for home use.